starfi5h/DSP_Mod_Support/CameraTools/README.md

 Then set the video save folder path.
 The video will store in the folder with name format `MMdd_HH-mm-ss.mp4`.
 `Sync UPS` means the timer will use UPS time (in-game) instead of FPS time (Unity Time).
 When the time interval is set to 0, it will caputred every screen update frame.
-Custom ffmpeg options to output file can be set in `- Video Recording -`:`Output Options`.
+- Video Extension: Default format is `.mp4`
+- FFmpeg Options: FFmpeg options that apply to the output file.

 ## Installation & Mod Config
 ![mod config](https://raw.githubusercontent.com/starfi5h/DSP_Mod_Support/dev/CameraTools/img/mod-config.png)